 Windflower, Anemone blanda, blooms in March-April and bears open single flowers of blue, pink or white, 2-4cm across, on short stems above fresh green leaves.
 There are several cultivars to choose from.
 ‘White Splendour’ has the largest blooms and is pure white.
 Height 15cm.

 Florist’s anemone, Anemone coronaria, flowers from May to June with brightly coloured blooms in red, pink or purple, as well as white.
 Some types have contrasting dark centres.
+As it's name suggests, it's commonly used by florists and makes an excellent cut flower, as well as offering a splash of colour to pots and borders.
 Height 25-30cm.

 Wood anemone, Anemone nemorosa, blooms March-April, bearing single white, sometimes pink-tinged flowers 2-3cm across.
 Also comes in lavender-blue and double-flowered varieties.
 Height 15cm.